brickblock-io/smart-contracts/README.md

 There are pre-defined actions you can call with migrations
 - --forceDeploy, --fd: Deploys contracts given as parameters. 'all' means deploy everything.
 Can be used with --uec to deploy only selected contracts and use the rest from the registry.
 - --register, -r: Registers deployed contracts to Contract Registry
 - --setRate, --sr: Updates ExchangeRate Contract to fetch 'EUR' currency from oraclize api (on ganache it uses a constant value instead of a real one)
 - --finalizeBbk, --fb: on BBK contract:
     - calls `changeFountainContractAddress`
     - if the network is not mainnet, it distributes BBK token to Accounts[4,6]
     - calls `finalizeTokenSale`
     - calls `unpause`
-- --addBroker, --ab: Adds accounts[1] as broker to PoaManager
+- --addIssuer, --ab: Adds accounts[1] as issuer to PoaManager
-- --deployPoa, --dp: Deploys a sample PoaToken with Broker account
+- --deployPoa, --dp: Deploys a sample PoaToken with Issuer account
 - --addToWhiteList, --aw: Adds accounts[3] to whitelist
-- --default, -a: Executes `register`, `setRate`, `finalizeBbk`, `addBroker`, `addToWhitelist` with the same order.
+- --default, -a: Executes `register`, `setRate`, `finalizeBbk`, `addIssuer`, `addToWhitelist` with the same order.
 - --useExistingContracts, --uec: Uses existing contracts instead of deploy if they exist in "config/deployed-contracts.js"' with the chosen network.
 If it cannot find a pre-defined address, it deploys a new contract.
 - --changeOwner, --co: Changes owner to `NEW_OWNER` given in `.env` file.
 Only useful if it deploys to mainnet.
 - --help: Displays posible options

 NOTES:
 - You have to provide one of `--forceDeploy [arguments]` or `--useExistingContracts` to have the essential functionality.
 - Only essential actions are grouped by `default` action to keep it more flexible